Assignment: Earth: Production and reception

-"Assignment: Earth" is the only original series episode to list the guest star after the episode title but before the writing credit.
+"Assignment: Earth" is the only original series episode to list the guest star after the episode title, but before the writing credit.

 "McKinley Rocket Base" is a fictional location resembling Cape Canaveral Air Force Station, from which much of the stock footage in the episode came.
 NASA provided Gene Roddenberry with the footage of a Saturn V rocket, with the Apollo 4 capsule, and additional footage shot especially for the episode.

 Futurism ranked "Assignment: Earth" as one of the best of what they called "second tier" episodes of the original series.

 Isis the Cat casting

-The uncredited human form of Isis was portrayed by actress, dancer, and contortionist April Tatro.
+The uncredited human form of the black cat Isis was portrayed by actress, dancer, and contortionist April Tatro.
 Her identity was unknown until 2019, when The Trek Files podcast cited a production call sheet for extras dated 5 January 1968.
 Host Larry Nemecek interviewed her for confirmation.
 Tatro was paid US$84.51 for her performance.

 Previously, fans had speculated that the briefly seen human form of the cat Isis was portrayed by actress Victoria Vetri.
 This has been repeated so often that many articles and websites treat it as fact.
 However, Vetri confirmed that she was not in the episode.